Mastering Microsoft Workloads on AWS: The Well-Architected Lens Guide

 - Licensing Optimization: Using tools like OLA to stop over-paying for SQL Server cores.

-- Hybrid Identity: Seamlessly extending Active Directory to the cloud.
+- Hybrid Identity: smoothly extending Active Directory to the cloud.

 Scenario: The FinTech Modernization